 Analysis of Poem Presents From "My Aunts in Pakistan" by Moniza Alvi

-Moniza Alvi and Presents From My Aunts in Pakistan
+Moniza Alvi And A Summary Analysis of Presents From My Aunts in Pakistan

 The poem highlights in some detail a specific time the gifts themselves and uses metaphor and simile to explore the identity issue.